Seattle AquariumCurrently Closed

+Seattle Aquarium is a public aquarium located on Pier 59 on the Elliott Bay waterfront in Seattle, Washington, USA.
 Seattle's natural beauty is made up of a lot of sea-life.
 The Seattle Aquarium brings out the best of sea-life showcasing Marine mammals, Octopus and Puget Sound fish exhibits.
 The Aquarium is also a learning center to promote conservation and caring for natural habitats of all marine life.
 An entire section is devoted to Sea otters, Seals; another section showcases birds from in and around the area.
 There is a shark exhibit too for those not faint of heart.
 The section that holds the most interest though is the touching pool area.
-It gives a wonderful opportunity to interact with creatures.
+It gives a wonderful opportunity to interact with creatures at aquarium in Seattle .

-The globular exhibit of Underground dome holds a mesmerizing sight of local species of fish.
+The 120,000-gallon Seattle Aquarium exhibit of Underground dome holds a mesmerizing sight of local species of fish.
 You can join the aquarium staff to watch the regular feeding time at 1:30 pm every day.
 The aquarium divers also arrange shows to answer all your interesting questions about the fish.
 If you have children along, the little NASA Kiosks are very informative about different spaces and habitats of fish and coral reefs.
-You can easily spend a day at the aquarium and take back some souvenirs from the gift shop to always have wonderful memories of a day.
+You can easily spend a day at the aquarium and take back some souvenirs from the gift shop to always have wonderful Seattle Aquarium memories of a day.

 Seattle Aquarium Information

 - Wear comfortable clothing and shoes to enjoy at the venue.
 The venue tends to be crowded.